-It's clear that digital fluency helps fling open the doors of opportunity.
-By 2003, more than 56 percent of employed Americans were using computers in the workplace.
-By 2008, those with higher-paying jobs, including managers and professionals, were especially likely to use computers in the workplace.
-Those who used technology on the job earned 14 percent to 27 percent more than those who didn't.
-And projections of the U.S. labor market indicate that much of the country's future job growth will be concentrated in areas that require use of technology at work.7 he seeds of digital fluency, like those of literacy or math, often take root at an early age.
+Long before COVID drove most schools to adopt some form of remote learning, he seeds of digital fluency, like those of literacy or math, often take root at an early age.
 The expanding use of technology in K-12 education makes it increasingly vital for children to have some grasp of technology when they start their first kindergarten class.
-The Common Core Standards - an initiative to align diverse state and local curricula - mentions technology more than 100 times in 66 pages of national standards for English Language Arts.8 And this focus on tech in the United States puts many students from disadvantaged or minority homes at risk of falling behind from the beginning.
+The Common Core Standards-an initiative to align diverse state and local curricula-mentions technology more than one hundred times in 66 pages of national standards for English and language arts.
+15 And this focus on tech in the United States puts many students from minority homes at risk of falling behind from the beginning.
 Just consider some data that points to the depth of the digital divide and the barriers many families and their children face: